Leone25/zanichelli-downloader/README.md

    node .
    ```

-2. Open https://my.zanichelli.it and open the menu of the book you'd like to download
+2. Open https://my.zanichelli.it in your browser and open the menu of the book you'd like to download
 3. Right click on the "Read book" link and click "copy link"
+4. Open a new tab and open the dev tools (`f12` works), navigate to the network page in the dev tools and make sure that caching is disabled and that permanent log is enabled
+5. Paste the link you have copied in the url bar of the new tab, press enter and wait for the reader to load
+6. Back in the network page of the dev tools use the search box to look for a file called `content.opf` and click on it
+7. It should now display the full url of the file and some other information
-4. Paste the link in the terminal and press enter
+8. From the displayed url copy the `ebookID`, which is a number repeated 2 times in the url, and paste it in the terminal and press enter
+9. Scroll down in the file information (back in the network page) and find where it says `Cookie:`, select everything after that (be aware, on firefox you'll need to toggle "Raw" to see the full header, as with long values they get shortened), copy and paste it in the terminal
-5. Wait, the book will be downloaded and saved to the script' directory
+10. Wait, the book will be downloaded and saved to the script' directory

 ## Disclaimer